- Lost Property

 About 7 miles south-west of Taunton, Somerset.
 Taunton is the nearest railway station.
 You will get exact directions with your ticket.
 We will run a shuttle bus service from the train station on the Wednesday (to arrive), Sunday and Monday (to leave).
 We don’t routinely publish exact site location on the site to dissuade random visitors.

-Please see the Book on Event section.
+Please see the Book on Event section for ticket prices.

 Online: through this website by credit/debit card via PayPal (you don’t need a Paypal account).